-- Level 1: based on quoted prices (unadjusted) in active markets for identical assets or liabilities.
-This category includes equity securities listed on exchange, debt instruments issued by certain governments and certain exchange-traded derivative contracts. - Level 2: based on valuation techniques for which the lowest level input that is significant to the fair value measurement is observable, either directly or indirectly.
-This category includes majority of the over-thecounter ("OTC") derivative contracts, debt securities and certificates of deposit with quote from pricing services vendors, issued structured deposits and other debt instruments. - Level 3: based on valuation techniques for which the lowest level input that is significant to the fair value measurement is unobservable.
+- Level 2: based on valuation techniques for which the lowest level input that is significant to the fair value measurement is observable, either directly or indirectly.
+This category includes majority of the over-the-counter ("OTC") derivative contracts, debt securities and certificates of deposit with quote from pricing services vendors, issued structured deposits and other debt instruments. - Level 3: based on valuation techniques for which the lowest level input that is significant to the fair value measurement is unobservable.
 This category includes equity investment, debt instruments and certain OTC derivative contracts with significant unobservable components.

-3.4 Financial Instruments
+3.7 Financial Instruments